Not forgotten, just not blogged.

 A very spontaneous trip to Disneyland with our very best friends.
 Yes, this is the Nada!
 Such a wonderful and memorable trip.
 Hopefully a yearly tradition.

-to create the gif animations.
+Used this site to create the gif animations.
 So easy.